mysqljs/mysql/Readme.md

 Additionally you may be interested to know that it is currently not possible to stream individual row columns, they will always be buffered up entirely.
-If you have a good use case for streaming fields to and from MySQL, I'd love to get your thoughts and conributions on this.
+If you have a good use case for streaming large fields to and from MySQL, I'd love to get your thoughts and conributions on this.

 ## Error Handling